Lead Nurturing Strategy: How to Convert Leads Into Pipeline

 Lead nurturing is the process of developing and reinforcing relationships with buyers at every stage of their journey.
 It is the bridge between a lead entering your database and that lead becoming a qualified opportunity in your pipeline.
 Without nurturing, you are relying on luck and timing — hoping that a lead happens to be ready to buy at the exact moment they first encounter your company.

 Now consider the same scenario with an effective nurturing programme.
 Those 950 leads that are not immediately sales-ready enter segmented nurture tracks.
 Over the following weeks and months, they receive relevant content, targeted messaging, and multi-channel engagement that keeps your company top of mind and progressively qualifies them.
 Instead of losing 950 leads to inaction, you convert an additional 10 to 20 percent of them into qualified opportunities over time.
 That is 95 to 190 additional opportunities per month from the same top-of-funnel investment.
-The pipeline impact is transformative.
+The pipeline impact is material.

 Why Most B2B Companies Get Nurturing Wrong